willdvlpr/Needleman-Wunsch_Algorithm/README.md

 # Needleman-Wunsch_Algorithm
-MATLAB implementation of the Needleman-Wunsch Algorithm
+This is a MATLAB implementation of the Needleman-Wunsch Algorithm used for optimal alignment in bioinformatics.
+This implementation uses dynamic, iterative matrix allocation.